 PROPOSITION 2.
-For an endogenous contract, i.e., $\beta = Yl$, if the bubble conditions (17) hold for a given set of parameters (Y, q, γ , l), then they also hold for any lower values of Y and γ , and for any larger values of q and l.17
+For an endogenous contract, i.e., $\beta = Yl$ , if the bubble conditions (17) hold for a given set of parameters $(Y, q, \gamma, l)$ , then they also hold for any lower values of Y and $\gamma$ , and for any larger values of q and l.

-In this sense, bubbles tend to be possible for a low risk-free yield Y, long expected lifetime (large q), high leverage (high l, see Figure 1), and large uncertainty about market depth (low γ , see Figure 1).
-For $\gamma \to 0$, bubble equilibria exist if $\beta = Yl \ge Y-q$, that is, $l \ge 1-q/Y$.
-This shows that in our framework at least some leverage is necessary for the existence of bubble
+In this sense, bubbles tend to be possible for a low risk-free yield Y, long expected lifetime (large q), high leverage (high l, see Figure 1), and large uncertainty about market depth (low $\gamma$ , see Figure 1).
+For $\gamma \to 0$ , bubble equilibria exist if $\beta = Yl \geq Y - q$ , that is, $l \geq 1 - q/Y$ .
+This shows that in our framework at least some leverage is necessary for the existence of bubble equilibria, even with a high degree of uncertainty about N. For $\gamma \to \infty$ (known market depth), we obtain Tirole (1982)'s impossibility result, see footnote 2.
+Observe the difference between a dynamic price deviation from the steady-state price in a bubble and the static deviation of the steady-state price from the fundamental value.
+The static deviation is larger for assets with a shorter expected lifetime, i.e., higher fundamental risk, but bubbles tend to emerge for assets with a longer expected lifetime.

-^{17.} If β represents an exogenous contract parameter and the bubble conditions (15) and (16) hold for given parameters Y and β , then they also hold for any lower values of Y and for any larger values of β .
+17. If $\beta$ represents an exogenous contract parameter and the bubble conditions (15) and (16) hold for given parameters Y and $\beta$ , then they also hold for any lower values of Y and for any larger values of $\beta$ .